How to Pass the ACCUPLACER Test in 2023: Study Guide

 It is not usually possible to take this assessment at home.

-Students will find that they face five separate sections within the ACCUPLACER test.
+Students will find that they face four separate sections within the ACCUPLACER exam.

 In order to reduce customer waiting times, stores offer customers the option to scan products as they shop.